StefFrustagli/sfrustagli-freelance-journalist/README.md

 * The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).

 ### Code
 As this is my first time building a website, it has been a challenging experience.
 My initial steps were largely guided by Code Institute's Love Running walkthrough.
-For helping me code larger screen responsiveness, I would like to thank my mentor Brian Macharia.
+I would like to thank my mentor Brian Macharia for helping me with coding responsiveness for larger screens.

 ### Acknowledgment
 For their continuous support, suggestions and feedback, I am very grateful to my mentor Brian Macharia, the Code Institute tutors, and my fellow classmates on Slack.